-14

-The Barry R. Feirstein Graduate School of Cinema Academic Excellence Fee for the master of fine arts in cinema arts, mater of fine arts in media scoring, and master of fine arts in sonic arts is as follows:

-Fall and spring semesters:
+The Barry R. Feirstein Graduate School of Cinema Academic Excellence Fee for the master of fine arts in cinema arts, mater of fine arts in media scoring, and master of fine arts in sonic arts is as follows: Fall and spring semesters:

-Resident and Nonresident

-Students (M.F.A. in cinema arts)

-Resident and Nonresident

-Full-time Students (12 or more credits; M.F.A. in sonic arts or media scoring

-\$5,022 per semester

-\$5,022 per semester

-Resident and Nonresident \$3,767 per semester Part-time Students (9 -11 credits; M.F.A. in sonic arts or media scoring

-\$2,511 per semester

-Resident and Nonresident Part-time Students (fewer than 9 credits; M.F.A. in sonic arts or media scoring

-Winter intersession and summer sessions:
+Resident and nonresident \$5,022 per semester students (M.F.A. in cinema arts) Resident and nonresident \$5,022 per semester full-time students (12 or more credits; M.F.A. in sonic arts or media scoring) Resident and nonresident part-time students (9 -11 credits; M.F.A. in sonic arts or media scoring) Resident and nonresident \$2,511 per semester part-time students (fewer than 9 credits; M.F.A. in Winter intersession and summer sessions: